 Fish Camp, CA

-Only two miles from the south entrance to Yosemite National Park and its spectacular mountains, magnificent granite domes and lush forests, White Chief Mountain Lodge offers rustic accommodations in the peace and quiet of the Sierra Nevada wilderness.
+Only two miles from the south entrance to Yosemite National Park and its spectacular mountains, magnificent granite domes and lush forests, White Chief Mountain Lodge offers rustic lodge accommodations in the peace and quiet of the Sierra Nevada wilderness.

 OK, it may seem like a stretch to claim that a 335-room hotel with first class accommodations is rustic, but stay with us.
 The riverfront Yosemite View Lodge has the unique distinction of being the closest resort to Yosemite Valley that’s located outside Park gates.
 Its seamless connection with the great outdoors qualifies it for a place among Yosemite Mariposa’s top rustic hotels.